 - you are a participant in the conversation and consent to the conversation being recorded;

 - you are an employee, not acting as a member of management; and

 - you were intended to receive the communication.

-Pausing for a moment to understand that the basic law in Canada, it is important to know that it is illegal in Canada to wilfully intercept a private communication (section 183 of the Criminal Code of Canada).
-"Intercept" means: listen to; record; acquire or acquire the substance, meaning or purport of the communication.
-In plain words, you are not permitted to surreptitiously listen to someone else's conversation, let alone record it.
+Canada recording laws say it is illegal to intercept wilfully a private communication (section 183 of the Criminal Code of Canada).
+Intercept means listen to; record; acquire or acquire the substance, meaning or purport of the communication.
+You are not allowed to secretly listen to someone else's conversation, let alone record it.
 In fact, it is illegal in Canada to possess surreptitious recording devices.

-It is also important to distinguish between your workplace conversation and police wire taps.
+It is also important to distinguish between your workplace conversation and police wiretaps.
 The police are not permitted to listen in on your conversations or "bug" your meeting room to gather information relating to a potential crime unless they have a warrant allowing such activity or other very limited exceptions apply.
-The rules applicable to the police are far more stringent than those related to you in your workplace scenario because the police are agents of the state and the state may be looking to send you to jail if you are convicted of a serious crime.
+The rules for the police are far more stringent than those related to you in your workplace scenario because the police are agents of the state and the state may be looking to send you to jail if you are convicted of a serious crime.

-Now, before you start recording your conversations at work, you should first ask yourself the following questions:
+Before you start recording your conversations at work, you should ask yourself the following questions:

 - What you are going to do with the recording?

-- How are the other people going to react to having been recorded?
+- How are other people going to react to having been recorded?

-- Is it going to help or hurt the work situation if you record the meeting without the others knowing?
+- Will it help or hurt the work situation if you record the meeting without others knowing?

 - Do the others want to record the meeting as well?